 I added my 25 cent metal basket to the side for holding paper and some large bags.

 Here is the checkout stand in action—in our mostly empty booth!
-This was late in the day after all the large items had been sold.
 The checkout station worked so well.
 It was perfect for wrapping items and cashing out customers.
 You can see more details in my post Glendale 2015.

 I suppose I’ll be storing this diy craft show checkout stand in the carport so I can use it again the next time—possibly for the Spring show.